ziatdinovmax/gpax/README.md

 ### Active learning and Bayesian optimization
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ziatdinovmax/gpax/blob/main/examples/gpax_GPBO.ipynb)

-Both GP and sGP can be used for active learning to reconstruct the entire data distribution from sparse observations or to localize the behavior of interest with a minimal number of measurements (the latter is usually referred to as [Bayesian optimization](https://ieeexplore.ieee.org/abstract/document/7352306))
+Both GP and sGP can be used for active learning to reconstruct the entire data distribution from sparse observations or to localize regions of the parameter space where a particular physical behavior is maximized or minimized with as few measurements as possible (the latter is usually referred to as [Bayesian optimization](https://ieeexplore.ieee.org/abstract/document/7352306)).

 ```python3
 # Train a GP model (it can be sGP or vanilla GP)